UPDATE 1730 GMT: The regime is continuing with its proclamation of supportive rallies and enemy plots.

 More than a week after the spread of protests across the country, Iran’s regime has tried to stage a counter-rally to overshadow the dissent, only to face ongoing demonstrations.

 The regime displayed a march by thousands of people after Tehran Friday Prayers, the third straight day of organized events trying to show that most Iranians support it despite the political and economic issues raised by demonstrators

 Tehran Friday Prayer leader Ayatollah Ahmad Khatami told authorities to deal “firmly” with organizers of protests.
-However, in contrast to the approach taken by the regime towards mass protest after the disputed 2009 Presidential election, Khatami, a hardline cleric, conferred legitimacy on the demonstrations — and applied some pressure on the Government — by calling on it to “pay more attention to people’s economic problems”.
+However, in contrast to the approach taken by the regime towards mass protest after the disputed 2009 Presidential election, Khatami, a hardline cleric, conferred legitimacy on the causes of the demonstrations — and applied some pressure on the Government — by calling on it to “pay more attention to people’s economic problems”.

 The regime, which initially tried to ignore the show of dissent that began on December 28 in Iran’s second city Mashhad, is trying to limit the presentation of protest to economic matters.
 The approach would both insulate the Supreme Leader, who has been the target of criticism in many demonstrations, and put the onus on President Hassan Rouhani to act.